IdyOkon/AWS-Web-scraper-Deployment/README.md

 **SNS Alerting**

 - SNS Topic: The topic here is "webscraper-alerts"- It sends an email notification when CloudWatch Alarm is triggered.
-- Email Subscription Configured and Confirmed: Receives alerts whenever am EC2 instance fails a status check.
+- Email Subscription: Configured and Confirmed - Receives alerts whenever an EC2 instance fails a status check.

 - Automatic Failure Notifications: Alerts are sent automatically when a CloudWatch alarm is triggered, without needing manual checks.